panther711/E-commerce-Back-End-ORM/README.md

     SO THAT my company can compete with other e-commerce companies

 ## Description
-    E-commerce website that uses the latest technologies,database model for back end creatin,deleting,updating also categories.A walkthrough video that demonstrates the functionality of the e-commerce back end
+    E-commerce website that uses the latest technologies,database model for back end creating,deleting,updating also categories.A walkthrough video that demonstrates the functionality of the e-commerce back end

 ## Installation